stefanes/tibber-graph/OPTIONS.md

 **Option:** `show_average_price_line` | **Type:** Boolean | **Default:** `true`

 Show dotted line at average price level.
+The average is calculated from the displayed price data, taking into account filtering options like "Start graph at" and "Hours to show".

 ### Cheap Price Points

 **Option:** `cheap_price_points` | **Type:** Integer | **Default:** `0`

 Number of lowest-price periods to highlight per day (0 = none).
 Past periods are dimmed.
+Works in combination with `cheap_price_threshold` - always highlights at least N cheapest periods, plus any additional periods below the threshold.

+### Cheap Price Threshold

+**Option:** `cheap_price_threshold` | **Type:** Float | **Default:** `0.0`

+Price threshold below which periods are highlighted as cheap (0 = disabled, e.g., 0.5 = 50 öre).
+Works in combination with `cheap_price_points` - highlights the N cheapest periods plus any additional periods below this threshold.
+The threshold is in the same unit as prices.

 ### Y-axis Label Rotation